Things To Do

 Nyama Choma

-Grilled meat, typically goat or beef, seasoned with Kenyan spices.
-It is a popular dish often served with side dishes like ugali (maize meal) and kachumbari (tomato and onion salad).
-Recommended place to try: Kenyatta Market.
+Grilled meat, typically goat or beef, served with ugali and kachumbari (a fresh tomato and onion salad).

 Must-Try!